mpvginde/pySTEPS-BE/docs/source/index.rst

 ===================================

 **RMI-PYSTEPS** is the probabilistic precipitation nowcast product of the *Royal Meteorological Institute of Belgium*.
-The product is created by using [pySTEPS](https://pysteps.readthedocs.io/en/stable/index.html) to perturb, evolve and extrapolate the radar analysis forward in time and blend it with RMI's NWP ensemble.
+The product is created using `pySTEPS <https://pysteps.github.io/>`_ to perturb, evolve and extrapolate the radar analysis forward in time and blend it with RMI's NWP ensemble.

-Check out the :doc:`product` section for further information, including how to :ref:`installation` the project.

 .. note::
    This product is still in the experimental phase and is not yet operational